depaul-dice/sciunit/README.rst

           Update the last staged content with the latest sciunit data.

 ``sciunit copy``
-          Copy the currently opened sciunit and obtain a token for remotely opening it.
+          Copy the currently-opened sciunit to
+          `file.io <https://file.io/>`_ and obtain a token for remotely opening it.
 The token is invalidated after being accessed or after one day, whichever happens first.
-          This service is powered by `file.io <https://file.io/>`_.

 ``sciunit copy`` <remote>|<name>
           Copy a sciunit to a *remote* server or *~/sciunit/<name>*.
           The supported remote protocols include Globus_.

 ``sciunit gc``
-          Reduce the currently opened sciunit's disk usage by garbage-collecting the unreferenced execution data.
+          Reduce the currently-opened sciunit's disk usage by garbage-collecting the unreferenced execution data.

 ``sciunit alias`` <newcmd> <sub...>